Kelly Ripa and Mark Consuelos Talking About Their Healthy Sex Life May Make You Blush

 In addition to talking about sex, Ripa revealed what it's been like to have all three of her kids—Michael Consuelos (22), Lola Consuelos (18) and Joaquin Consuelos (17)—live at home amid the global coronavirus pandemic.

 "I think they know how lucky they are," Ripa said.
 "They are filled with gratitude.
 I have to say that.
-I think they're also thrilled that they're, like, not having to do their own laundry and not having to cook their own meals—not that they cooked—but not have to eat the cafeteria food they were living on.
+I think they're also thrilled that they're, like, not having to do their own laundry and not having to cook their own meals—not that they cooked—but not have to, like, eat the cafeteria food they were living on.
 They have a newfound appreciation for us.
-I think they realized we have sort of kept it calm.
+I think they realized that we've sort of kept it calm.
 Because, you know, they're acutely aware of everything."

 Stephen Lovekin/Shutterstock

-She also talked about how Cohen testing positive for coronavirus affected her children.
+She also talked about how Cohen testing positive for coronavirus impacted her children.
 The Watch What Happens Live With Andy Cohen host has since recovered from COVID-19.

-"Especially Andy, not to blame you, but especially Andy when you got sick it became very, very real that somebody they know and love and consider their friend, you know, it wasn't like some person they don't know about living in some other place," she said.
+"Especially Andy, not to blame you, but especially Andy when you got sick, it became very, very real that somebody they know and love and consider their friend, you know, it wasn't like some person that they don't know about living in some other place," she said.

-Cohen then pointed out her kids then got to watch him get better.
+Cohen pointed out her kids then got to watch him get better.

 "100 percent they saw you get better," she said.
 "But it's one of those things….Kids of a certain age, like, sometimes it has to be personal for them to actually have a capacity to almost understand how serious it all is," she said, adding "They've been great."